-Figure 3 presents the location of the NO_2 monitoring stations within this zone for 2013 and the roads for which NO_2 concentrations have been modelled.
-NO_2 concentrations at background locations have been modelled across the entire zone at a 1 x 1 km2 resolution.
+Figure 3 presents the location of the NO_2 monitoring stations within this zone for 2015 and the roads for which NO_2 concentrations have been modelled.
+NO_2 concentrations at background locations have been modelled across the entire zone at a 1 km x 1 km resolution.

-Figure 3: Map showing the location of the NO_2 monitoring stations with valid data in 2013 and roads where concentrations have been modelled within the Edinburgh Urban Area (UK0025) agglomeration zone.
+Figure 3: Map showing the location of the NO_2 monitoring stations with valid data in 2015 and roads where concentrations have been modelled within the Edinburgh Urban Area (UK0025) agglomeration zone.